benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 You'll need to configure the gateway to forward requests.
 Use [this example][9] as a guide.

-## Building Server Images
+## Building The Server Images

 To use [Cloud Native Buildpacks][2], you simply open a command line in the directory containing your Spring application code and then issue the command `pack build <your-image-name>`.
-The convention is to use your Docker username followed by a `/` and then the name of the image you're creating (for example 'benwilcock/scg-demo-service').
-You may choose whatever names you like, but remember that these must match the image names you chose in your [`docker-compose.yml` file][8].
+The convention for image names is to use your Docker username followed by a `/` and then the name of the image you're creating (for example 'benwilcock/scg-demo-service').
+You may choose whatever names you like, but remember that these must match the image names you write in your [`docker-compose.yml` file][8].

 ```bash
 cd <code-dir>
 pack build benwilcock/scg-demo-service
 ```

-When you're done building all three, `docker images` should show all your images are available in the image cache as follows.
+When you're done building all three, the `docker images` command should show that all of your images are available for use in the image cache as follows.

 ```bash
 $ docker images